Introduction

 One of Canada's most famous group of artists was formed in the 1920s – the Group of Seven.
 The Canadian Encyclopedia describes their style as follows: "With their bright colours, tactile paint handling, and simple yet dynamic forms, the Group of Seven transfigured the Canadian Shield, the dense, northern boreal forest, and endless lakes, into a transcendent, spiritual force."
 This was a new style of art; it was modern and completely North American.

-Go online and examine, at least 5 Group of Seven paintings.
+Go online and examine at least five Group of Seven paintings.
 Why were paintings from the Group of Seven so popular?
 Do they represent your view of Canada?

 Billboard by Lawren Harris, 1921, is an excellent example of the style discussed.